BP Highway: Route

-This route is vitally important in that it is the only major eastbound exit from highly populated and quake-prone Kathmandu Valley; it is critical to be completed for emergency evacuation and relief purposes.
+This route is important in that it is the only major eastbound exit from highly populated and quake-prone Kathmandu Valley; it is critical to be completed for emergency evacuation and relief purposes.
 Currently, Kathmandu relies solely upon one congested westward "highway" for its road links to the south: India, the Terai region, and Bangladesh.
 The capital region has no rail or navigable river links.
 Despite this, the highway criss-crosses through mountain regions with hairpin turns of widths of one bus wide in numerous areas.